Last Updated on

 Live composite mode is an amazing feature of the OM-D EM-1 Mark II introduced by the OM-D EM-10 and also present on the EM-5.
 Live composite mode makes it super easy to create long exposures with moving subjects such as star trails, traffic trails, fireworks and painting with light in general.

-I’ve always been skeptical of using software features to achieve what can be achieve with traditional photography techniques.
+I’ve always been skeptical of using software features to achieve what can be achieved with traditional photography techniques.
 But after trying the Live Composite mode I had to change my mind.

 Live composite mode is a feature exclusive to Olympus OM-D series cameras.
 It is an innovative way of taking long exposure images.
 In Live Composite mode the camera shoots a series of images continuously using the same exposure time.